Wakelyns is at IP21 5SD in Suffolk, UK

 For more information see www.wakelyns.co.uk

-Or check us out on Instagram and Twitter:
+Or check us out on Instagram and X:

 Booking is essential.
 Book via the links below.

-Delicious food from the Wakelyns Bakery is available through the day.
+There’ll be fun stuff for kids and, of course, delicious food from the Wakelyns Bakery through the day.

-One hour long Guided Tree Walks will take place starting at 11 am and 1pm – please book them via the separate link.
+One hour long Guided Tree Walks with Paul J, our long term arborist, will take place starting at 11 am, 1pm and (Saturday only) 3pm .
+Please book them via the separate link.
 Please note that information and booking for our all day guided tree walks and guided bird walks (on other dates in the year) is here.

 Other than that, you will be welcome to wander round the farm looking at everything that is happening.
 Members of our team will be around to answer questions, and there will be lots of fun stuff going on in the farmyard area.